Arun Khetarpal

-Second Lieutenant Arun Khetarpal PVC (14 October 1950 – 16 December 1971) was an Indian army officer and a Tank commander, who is recognized as the Indian tank ace of aces, credited with 10 confirmed tank kills.
+Second Lieutenant Arun Khetarpal, (14 October 1950 – 16 December 1971) was an Indian army officer and a Tank commander, who is recognized as the Indian tank ace of aces, credited with 10 confirmed tank kills.
 A posthumous recipient of India's highest military decoration, the Param Vir Chakra, which he was awarded for his valour in face of the enemy.
-He was martyred in action in the Battle of Basantar during the Indo-Pakistan War of 1971 where his actions earned him his honour.
+He was killed in action in the Battle of Basantar during the Indo-Pakistan War of 1971 where his actions earned him the PVC.

+Khetarpal's life and military career were covered in the biopic Ikkis (2026).

 Early life

-Arun Khetarpal was born in Pune, Maharashtra on 14 October 1950 into a Punjabi Hindu Khatri family.
+Arun Khetarpal was born in Pune, Maharashtra on 14 October 1950 to a Punjabi Hindu family.
 His family belonged to Sargodha in western Punjab and had migrated to India after partition as refugees.
-His father Lt Col (later Brigadier) M. L. Khetarpal was an officer serving in the Indian Army's Corps of Engineers and his family traced a long history of military service, with his grandfather having fought in WW1 and great-grandfather having served in Sikh Khalsa Army.
+His father Lt Col (later Brigadier) M. L. Khetarpal was an officer serving in the Indian Army's Corps of Engineers.
+His family traced a long history of military service, with his grandfather having fought in WW1 and great-grandfather having served in the Sikh Khalsa Army.

 Attending St. Columba's School, Delhi and The Lawrence School, Sanawar, he distinguished himself both as an able student and sportsman and was the school prefect.
 Khetarpal joined the National Defence Academy in June 1967.
 He belonged to Foxtrot Squadron where he was the Squadron Cadet Captain of the 38th Course.
 Under his watch, Foxtrot Squadron became the champions.
 His NDA No was 7498/F/38.
 He subsequently went on to join the Indian Military Academy.
-In his final term at the Indian Military Academy, he was given the privilege of carrying the President's colours.On 13 June 1971, Khetarpal was commissioned into the 17 Poona Horse.
+In his final term at the Indian Military Academy, he was given the privilege of carrying the President's colours.
+On 13 June 1971, Khetarpal was commissioned into the 17 Poona Horse.